 Wat Phra Kaew – Temple of the Emerald Buddha

 One fascinating aspect of the Emerald Buddha is its seasonal clothing change.
 The statue has three sets of elaborate robes that are changed by the Thai King or a designated high-ranking member of the royal family.
-The changing of the robes takes place during significant ceremonies that mark the transition of seasons: summer, winter, and rainy season.
+The changing of the robes takes place during significant ceremonies that mark the transition of seasons: summer, winter, and rainy seasons.

 The intricate craftsmanship and meticulous details of the temple’s architecture leave visitors in awe.
 Elaborate golden spires, shimmering mosaics, and intricate murals adorn the temple’s buildings.
 The vibrant colors and intricate designs reflect the rich heritage of Thai art.